unimarkup/specification/Frontend/Inlines.md

 # Inline Elements

 Inline elements may be part of the content of other elements.
 They must not contain blank lines themselves.
-An optional attribute block may be given at the end of an inline element and may span multiple lines.
+An optional attribute block may be given at the end of an inline element, and may span multiple lines, if attributes are defined for it.

 **Example:**